 What happens if I try to change Microsoft Defender for Endpoint settings in Intune, Microsoft Endpoint Configuration Manager, and Windows Management Instrumentation when Tamper Protection is enabled on a device?

 You won't be able to change the features that are protected by tamper protection; such change requests are ignored.

 I'm an enterprise customer.
 Can local admins change tamper protection on their devices?

 No. Local admins cannot change or modify tamper protection settings.

 What happens if my device is onboarded with Microsoft Defender for Endpoint and then goes into an off-boarded state?

 If a device is off-boarded from Microsoft Defender for Endpoint, tamper protection is turned on, which is the default state for unmanaged devices.

-In addition, your security operations team can use hunting queries, such as the following example:
+Your security operations team can also use hunting queries, such as the following example: